 Eligibility from 1 May 2021

-For periods from 1 May 2021 onwards, employers will be able to claim for eligible employees who were on employers’ PAYE payrolls on 2 March 2021.
+For periods from 1 May 2021 onwards, employers have been able to claim for eligible employees who were on employers’ PAYE payrolls on 2 March 2021.
 This means they must have made a PAYE Real Time Information (RTI) submission to HMRC between 20 March 2020 and 2 March 2021, notifying HMRC of the earnings for that employee.

 How and when to claim